laurence-71/php-symfony-app/ReadMe.md

 In Case you miss it.
 The app takes care of all the process of repair, recycling a bike, and the article requirements .
 In the admin I put the beginning of a statistic management with ChartJS ; I used version 2.9.3 instead of symfony/UX-chartJS .
+Next to be done: retrievement of the password in email, more stats charts, the management of the bikes stocks, put those bikes on sell or rent